 Before we jump into a discussion about student loans, it is important to be familiar with common terms.
 The Department of Education provides an excellent and easy to understand Glossary of Terms that you can refer to.

 When you get ready to graduate, it is important to have a plan in place to pay back your student loans.
 First you will need to know what types of student loans you have.
 The National Student Loan Database (NSLD) will have a record of all of the FEDERAL student loans you acquired while you were in school.
-You will need a PIN that was provided to you when you took out your first loan.
-If you do not have the PIN you can go here to request a new one.

 If you have also taken out PRIVATE student loans, those will not show up in the NSLD.
 You will need to contact your lender for pay-off information